-Increase in continuous post-hire screening processes
+Increase in continuous monitoring or post-hire screening processes

 While some industries have regulatory requirements for post-hire screening, employers from all industries are increasingly focused on managing risk in the workplace through continuous screening and monitoring.
-According to a 2020 report by the Professional Background Screening Association ("PBSA"), 12% of U.S. companies perform background checks annually or more regularly, up from 9% in 2019.
-Continuous screening allows for greater mobility and safety for remote, onsite and contingent jobs and also ensures prompt risk warnings on any changes to an employee's profile, including any criminal activity, drug use or health changes and compliance with on-going certification and licensing requirements, amongst others.
+According to a 2021 report by the Professional Background Screening Association ("PBSA"), 19% of organizations worldwide conduct background checks on a recurring basis in addition to during the initial hiring/onboarding process.
+Continuous screening allows for greater mobility and safety for remote, onsite and contingent jobs, with monitoring solutions such as screening for healthcare sanctions, medical licenses, motor vehicle registration monitoring and social media monitoring helping ensure compliance with on-going certification and licensing requirements as well as prompting risk warnings on any changes to an employee's profile, including any criminal activity, drug use or health changes, amongst others.

-· Increasing regulatory, compliance and risk management requirements
+Increasing regulatory, compliance and risk management requirements

 Increasing regulation is creating a heightened and complex risk of potential liabilities related to hiring and workforce management that is increasingly difficult for employers to manage.
 U.S. employee privacy and data protection laws are complicated and vary state-to-state.
 In addition, the interpretation of the Fair Credit Reporting Act ("FCRA") is continuously evolving.
 Other complexities include variations in drug testing laws by industry and state and the introduction of "ban the box" and "fair chance" laws at the local, state, and federal level, which limit an employer's ability to inquire about criminal histories and to consider them in making employment decisions.
-Regulation on employee privacy and data protection is also increasing internationally.
-For example, the General Data Protection Regulation ("GDPR") introduced significant changes in the way personal data is protected and handled in the European Union ("EU").
-In response, organizations are continuing to increase their focus on compliance functions to ensure they meet these evolving legal and regulatory requirements, often turning to outsourced service providers.
+Outside the U.S., the European Union General Data Protection Regulation ("GDPR") introduced significant changes in the way personal data is protected and handled in the European Union (the "EU").
+In response, organizations are increasing their focus on compliance functions to ensure they meet these evolving legal and regulatory requirements, often turning to outsourced service providers.
 As they do, large service providers like Sterling with the depth and experience to help companies navigate these intricacies will continue to benefit from the increase in regulatory complexity.